-Budget Priorities for Fiscal Year 2019:
+Budget Priorities for Fiscal Year 2019: The Hartford Board of Education has a separate timeline for development and presentation of their budget for board approval.

-The Hartford Board of Education has a separate timeline for development and presentation of its budget for board approval.
+The priorities Priority 1.
+Teaching & Learning: Guaranteed that students are provided rigorous instruction and social emotional support for the development of skills, knowledge, and voice they need to graduate ready to college.

-Priority 1.
-Teaching & Learning: Guarantee that students are provided with rigorous instruction and social emotional support for the development of skills, knowledge, and voice they need to graduate ready for college.
+Goal 1.
+Increase ELA proficiency in grade 3 at or above grade level 22 percentage points by 2022.

-- Goal 1.
-Increase English Language Arts (ELA) proficiency in grade 3 at or above grade level 22 percentage points by 2022. - Goal 2.
+Goal 2.
 Increase graduation rate 9 percentage points by 2022.